fubrick/SJSUWineProject/README.md

 		$ git status

-for more details please refer to github tutorial or youtube videos. but this should be enough for you to keep track of changes that you made.
+For more details please refer to github tutorial or youtube videos. but this should be enough for you to keep track of changes that you made.